-Open enrollment is right around the corner and this year poses different challenges for both employers and employees.
-COVID-19 has forced businesses to embrace technology and get creative not only when it comes to day-to-day operations, but also meetings, conferences and events.
+Open enrollment is right around the corner and with more hybrid employees in the workforce than ever before, this year poses different challenges for both employers and employees.
+This change in the workforce forces businesses to embrace technology and get creative not only when it comes to day-to-day operations, but also with meetings, conferences, and events.
 Open enrollment for employee benefits will be no different.
-COVID-19 has impacted benefit plan design, healthcare costs and may have financial impacts on employees.
-While COVID-19 provides unprecedented challenges for employers, it also creates opportunities to make a difference.
+In fact, a 2022 BenefitsPro survey‡ found that 60% of employers place employee health and wellbeing as the top priority when it comes to employee benefits.

-Below are some ways that employers can better prepare and plan for a beneficial and virtual open enrollment session this year.
+Below are some ways that employers can better prepare and plan for a beneficial and hybrid open enrollment session this year.

 As employers gear up for open enrollment, it can be beneficial to pause and reflect on the past year.
 Talk about what was effective – this can help frame the conversation around this year’s format and any plan changes.
 Be sure to think about and understand the benefits employees need now versus this time last year, and the impact of COVID-19 on benefit goals.
 Highlight benefits that might be more useful during the pandemic such as telehealth, mental health services and coverage for COVID-19 testing and treatment.